-- The fascinating looking Bat-Eared Fox forms a species of wild canine endemic to a rather restricted range of the world.
+- Most notably, the fascinating looking Bat-Eared Fox forms a very special species of wild canine.
+Further, the animal also evolved as endemic to a rather restricted range of the world.

-- In addition, its distinctive name derives from its unusually large ears, among the largest in relation to its body size.
+- In addition, its distinctive name, quite understandably, derives from its unusually large ears.
+In fact, these rank among the largest in the entire animal kingdom, at least in relation to its body size.

 - Unlike other canines, this unique animal will also occasionally form polygynous pairings when mating.

-- Fortunately, the IUCN currently lists this animal as one of Least Concern, due to sufficient numbers, despite its rather limited range.
+- Fortunately, the IUCN currently lists this remarkable animal as a Species of Least Concern.
+Thankfully, this ranking occurs due to sufficient numbers, despite its rather limited range.

 Bat-Eared Fox Physical Description

-First of all, the fur of the fascinating Bat-Eared Fox predominantly appears brown and tawny in color in the majority of individuals.
+First of all, the fur of the fascinating Bat-Eared Fox has a decidedly eye-catching appeal.
+That’s because it predominantly appears brown and tawny in color, at least in the majority of individuals.

 Also, the rather distinctive markings of this unique animal typically include black legs, ears, and portions of its face.

-In addition, the head and body length average around 21.6 in (55 cm), and the pronounced ears usually have a length of about 5.1 in (13 cm).
+In addition, the head and body length of the fascinating canid average around 21.6 in (55 cm).
+In addition, its ears develop quite long.
+The pronounced ears usually have a length of about 5.1 in (13 cm).

-Its body has also evolved to require little fresh water, therefore the majority of its water intake is provided by the bodily moisture of its prey.
+Further, its body has also evolved the incredible ability to require very little fresh water.
+As a result, therefore, the majority of its water intake is provided by the bodily moisture of its prey.